 Countries like Canada, Germany, New Zealand, Australia, and sometimes, the UK, require international students to deposit their living expenses into banks which are based in these countries.
 For example, the GIC program of Canada requires students to deposit their living expenses for at least a year’s time, for an investment scheme.
 This is a mandatory requirement which has to be fulfilled by students who plan to study in these countries.
 Also, fulfilling this financial prerequisite is a compulsory requirement for their student visa.

 Now, students who directly approach government banks for their education loans often face issues in getting their respective bank to disburse certain part of the total education loan amount, before their visa process.

-One of the biggest issues of government student loans is that most bank officials, even those of best bank for education loans, do not know much about education loans.
+One of the biggest issues of government student loans is that most bank officials, even those of the best bank for education loans, do not know much about education loans.
 As a result, their knowledge of the financial pre-requirements of studying in the above countries is very less or almost nil.
-In 2016, some of the major public banks like SBI, which is considered to be one of the best bank for education loan, released a circular stating that pre-visa disbursement can be released to students whose university/country requires them to deposit expenses related to their higher studies of stay, prior to their visa process.
+In 2016, some of the major public banks like SBI, which is considered to be one of the best bank for education loan, released a circular stating that pre-visa disbursement can be released to students whose university/country requires them to deposit expenses related to the stay during their higher studies, prior to their visa process.